Scope-Infrastructure-Calismalari/devops-cicd/ch03-ci-cd-pipeline.md

 - Continuous integration is a software development method where members of the team can integrate their work at least once a day.
 - Continuous delivery is a software engineering method in which a team develops software products in a short cycle.
 - Continuous deployment is a software engineering process in which product functionalities are delivered using automatic deployment.
-- There are four stages of a CI/CD pipeline 1) Source Stage, 2) Build Stage, 3) Test Stage, 4) Deploy Stage.
+- There are four stages of a CI/CD pipeline:
+    1. Source Stage
+    2. Build Stage
+    3. Test Stage
+    4. Deploy Stage.
-- Important CI/CD tools are Jenkins, Bambo, and Circle CI.
+- Important CI/CD tools are Azure DevOps, Jenkins, Bambo, and Circle CI.
 - CI/CD pipeline can improve reliability.
 - CI/CD pipeline makes IT team more attractive to developers.
 - Cycle time is the time taken to go from the build stage to production.